Intro-Sci-Comp-UIowa/BIOL-4386-Data-Skills/workshop/ImageJ/README.md

 # Part I - INTRODUCING IMAGES, IMAGEJ & FIJI
 ## Images & Pixels

+_Questions_

+- If you want to tell whether two images are identical, is comparing their histograms always a reliable method?

+_Activities_

+- Question: what is an image from the perspective of the computer?
+    - Explain: Image are composed of pixels - as far as the computer is concerned, each pixel is just a number and a (2D) image is just a matrix of numbers.
+    - Demonstrate: pixel values behind a (section of an) image
 - What is a "pixel"?
+    - Picture element
-- What's the difference between "data" and "display"?
-Why?
+- Question/discussion: What's the difference between "data" and "display"?
-- Why images that _look the same_ can contain _different_ pixel values, while images that _look different_ can contain _the same_ pixel values?
+    - Demonstrate: images that _look the same_ can contain _different_ pixel values, while images that _look different_ can contain _the same_ pixel values?
-    - Look at Figure 3 -- use the pixel intensity distribution to pick out "which two figures are identical".
+    - Hands-on: Look at Figure 3 -- use the pixel intensity distribution to pick out "which two figures are identical".
-- If you want to tell whether two images are identical, is comparing their histograms always a reliable method?
+- Where do the pixel values come from?
+How are pixel values converted into colors for display?
+    - answer to the first question depends on and concerns how the image was acquired. briefly talk about this
+    - answer to the second question has to do with **Lookup Table (LUT)**
 ### Mapping colors to pixels
 - What is a "Look-Up Table"?
 - Why use different LUTs?